chazzox/project-omikron/devlogs/src/pages/blog/how-its-made.md

 ## Markdown - What is a markup language?

 Imagine a normal word document, you have headers, hyperlinks, bold and italic text, images and embedded sections of code.
-But in order to do all of this you need to use the GUI and when you open a `.docx` file it looks like a mess.
+But in order to do all of this you need to use a dedicated application ([word]()).
+And if you open a `.docx` file in a program like [notepad]() it looks like a mess.

 ```docx
 K�����rgUKUV�����=����_rels/.rels��������������������MKA���C��l+�Hw{�7���Lvwh�L���DхR=�͛�����慥�;